Stewards of the Land

 In 1804 Silas Casey noted Cuff’s “lost days,” which included “Negro Election” and “Negro Town Meeting,” and a half day lost to being unwell.
 By reading deeper, we see glimpses of personal time and social life, particularly the regular participation in Negro Election festivities.

 Silas Casey entered into agreements with two men of color who worked as tenant farmers: Henry Niles (whom Casey identifies as a Native American) and Henry Carr (a free African American).
-Both men lived in small houses on the farm rent-free in return for working for Casey a specific number of days per week.
+Both men lived in a small house about a half mile from the main farm house rent-free in return for working for Casey a specific number of days per week.
+A display about the lives of Mr. and Mrs. Henry Carr as interpreted through archaeology is in the Casey Farm House Museum Gallery.

 Stewards of the Land Over TimeA summary of those who lived, worked, and/or owned the land now known as Casey Farm